Hakonslie/aoc-2022/11/readme.md

 enough to implement it.
 So I kept searching for other ways.

 In the end I had to have a peek at reddit to see the discussions.
 Now I'm mad and sad that I couldn't do or understand this.
 I understood that I somehow had to reduce the size of the numbers without diving them.

-I still don't understand how it works tbh.
-Whatever.
+I was looking for stuff to modulo, but multiplying all the divisers didnt cross my mind.
+I thought it wouldn't work due to the additions sprinkled in.
+Apparently modulo operations don't care about additions though.